Join AGE's campaign for more solidarity between generations in Europe!

 - The Coalition published a joint brochure entitled "2012: Everyone has a role to play!" (version FR) to invite all stakeholders at local, national and European level to use the European Year 2012 to promote solidarity between generations.

-- The Coalition prepared a roadmap presenting their concrete commitments in the framework of the EU Year 2012
+- The Coalition prepared a roadmap (version FR) presenting their concrete commitments in the framework of the EU Year 2012

 In 2009 and 2010, AGE published two major publications explaining the challenge of solidarity between generations and its role in achieving social cohesionand ademographic ageing:

-In 2008: On 29 April 2008: launch of the European Day of solidarity between generations by the Slovenian Presidency of the European Union announced that it was proposing to declare 29 April European Day of solidarity and cooperation
+In 2008: At a EU Conference in Brdo, Slovenia on 28 - 29 April 2008 the Slovenian Presidency of the European Union announced that it was proposing to declare 29 April European Day of solidarity and cooperation

 between generations.
 The first EU Day was officially launched on 29 April 2009.